SinOfGluttony/youtubeDownloader/README.md

 # youtubeDownloader
-A simple Youtube downloader guaranteeed without malware or malicious code Just clone this repository and launch the .exe in the release folder
+A simple Youtube downloader made with electron guaranteed without malware or malicious code Just clone this repository and launch the .exe in the release folder

 ```bash